HomeFeaturesTop 6 Hacks To Secure Your eCommerce Site Against Cyber Threats

 1. Check for Vulnerabilities

-As stated above, every eCommerce company needs to comply with set industry-level security standards mandated by credit card companies.
-But compliance does not guarantee the security of your whole eCommerce site.
+As stated above, every eCommerce company must comply with set industry-level security standards mandated by credit card companies.
+However, compliance does not guarantee the security of your whole eCommerce site.

-To ensure holistic security, you need to regularly probe your site for vulnerabilities and patch them as soon as vulnerabilities crop up.
-It is recommended for eCommerce business owners to conduct regular VAPT to reduce the risk of vulnerabilities.
+To ensure holistic security, you must regularly probe your site for vulnerabilities and patch them as soon as they crop up.
+It is recommended that eCommerce business owners conduct regular VAPT to reduce the risk of vulnerabilities.

 2. Transport Layer Security (TLS), Secure Sockets Layer (SSL), and HTTPS authentication

-For most buyers now, the padlock icon and ‘HTTPS’ presents a symbol of assurance to enter their personal and financial data on any eCommerce site.
+For most buyers now, the padlock icon and ‘HTTPS’ present a symbol of assurance to enter their personal and financial data on any eCommerce site.

 Having an SSL certificate is essential for an ecommerce website.
-To fight against cyber threat, you should look at different SSL options like standard SSL cert, multi domain wildcard, etc that can fulfill security requirement of an ecommerce business.
-However, different providers offer low-cost SSL certs to benefit every type of businesses.
+To fight against cyber threats, you should look at different SSL options like standard SSL cert, multi-domain wildcard, etc, that can fulfill the security requirements of an ecommerce business.
+However, other providers offer low-cost SSL certs to benefit every type of business.

 3. PCI DSS Compliance

-PCI DSS is another industry standard that the credit card information entered by the customer is transmitted and stored securely.
+PCI DSS is another industry standard in which the customer's credit card information is transmitted and stored securely.

 These standards are set down by the PCI Security Standards Council (PCI SSC) and mandated by credit card companies.